 Listed Property generally refers to property that could be used for personal and business purposes.
 For listed property, the business use must be over 50% for the taxpayer to claim the Section 179 expense or the accelerated depreciation, MACRS.

-Per the IRS Instructions for Form 4562 Depreciation and Amortization (Including Information on Listed Property):
+Per IRS Instructions for Form 4562 Depreciation and Amortization (Including Information on Listed Property), on page 2:

 Exceptions.
 Listed property does not include: